hidayahrr/AirQualityAnalysis-Practice/README.md

 # AirQualityAnalysis-Practice
-I've done an analysis for Air Quality in several regions in China using 2013-2017 dataset
+I've done analyses related to Air Quality and Weather in several regions in China using 2013-2017 dataset.